You cannot copy content of this website, your IP is being recorded

 Treatments for childhood insomnia are customized to each child’s condition and may include a combination of therapies and lifestyle changes, as well as dietary changes or supplement recommendations.
 Primary insomnia, which occurs without a known cause, can be more complex to treat; treatment for secondary insomnia, in which the cause is known and identified, involves addressing the underlying concern.
 Therefore, treatment plans can look very different from one child to the next.
 In cases where the cause is unknown, the initial recommended treatment is lifestyle modifications, such as dietary changes, changing sleeping environment/improving sleep hygiene, and increasing levels of physical activity.

 If your little one is struggling to get a good night’s sleep, bring them to Koala® Center For Sleep & TMJ Disorders.
-Our sleep specialists are dedicated to improving your child’s quality of sleep, so you can sleep easy, too.
-Call us today to book an appointment at our childhood insomnia treatment clinic, or visit one of our locations: we serve patients from all across the United States.
+Our sleep specialists are dedicated to improving your child’s quality of sleep so you can sleep easily, too.
+Contact our team of professionals for more information or visit us online to book an appointment.
+We are conveniently located at 2309 E. Empire St. Ste 500 Bloomington, IL 61704.